Hosts Qatar thrill fans with winning start at the AFC Asian Cup 2023

 “I’ve heard people say the ‘vibes’ are not the same as the World Cup but they need to step inside a stadium to feel the electric atmosphere.”

-Indeed, ahead of kick off and up until the end of the first half, fans of both teams were making themselves heard with their singing and flag-waving.
+Indeed, before kickoff and up until the end of the first half, fans of both teams were making themselves heard with their singing and flag-waving.
 However, as soon as Qatar’s lead doubled 11 minutes into the second half, most of the crowd began making a beeline for the exit.

-“We know our team has three points in the bag and we’ll back to support them in the next match,” Sara Al Malki, who watched the match with her three children, said while making her way to the exit.
+“We know our team has three points in the bag and we’ll back to support them in the next match,” Sara al-Malki, who watched the match with her three children, said while making her way to the exit.

 A winning start for the Al Annabi (the Maroons) delighted the home fans who had been desperate for their team to show a glimpse of their title-winning run in 2019.